drduh/YubiKey-Guide/README.md

 # Configure Smartcard

-Use GPG to configure YubiKey as a smartcard:
+Plug in a YubiKey and use GPG to configure it as a smartcard:

 ```console
 $ gpg --card-edit